prdn/zmq-omdp/README.md

 #### Specification (good for RFC)
 * Worker <-> Broker heartbeating.
 * Broker MAY track Worker/Client/Request relation.
-* Broker MAY notify Client on Request dispatch to Worker.
 * Client MAY send heartbeat for active request.
 If the request is being processed by Worker, Broker forwards heartbeat to Worker.
 * Worker MAY decide to stop an inactive Request (tracks liveness for Request).
-* Worker MAY send heartbeat for active request.
-Broker forwards heartbeat to Client.
 * Client MAY assign a timeout to a Request.
 * Broker MAY decide to drop expired Requests (client timeout reached).
-* Client MAY decide to timeout an inactive Request (tracks liveness for Request).
 * Worker SHALL NOT send more W_REPLY (for a Request) after sending first W_REPLY message.
 * Broker SHALL force disconnect Broker if any error occurs.